hashkat/hashkat/docs/tutorial02.md

 # Restarting a Network

-A brief explanation on restarting a network simulation, this tutorial should take approximately 10 minutes to complete.
+This is a brief explanation of how to restarting a network simulation, or do a second simulation.
+This tutorial should take 5 minutes to complete.

 ### Run a New Simulation